SAS Access to MongoDB using a DataDirect ODBC Driver

 connection option can be used to specify the location of the configuration file where the relational map is written.
 If left blank, by default the file will be created in the following directory:

-: Ensure that the ODBC Data Sources section of your odbc.ini file lists out the data source you have configured.
+: Ensure that the ODBC Data Sources section of the odbc.ini file lists out the data source you have configured.
 For example:

-After entering your connection details into your odbc.ini file you can test your connection using the provided example tool.
+After entering the connection details into your odbc.ini file test the connection using the provided example tool.
 The example tool is located in the samples/example folder.

 If you’re unable to successfully connect, double check your login settings with your database administrator.
 You can also search our Knowledge Base for the error message you received: http://knowledgebase.progress.com/

-Now that you have a working connection to your database, it’s time to install the necessary SAS software.
-For this tutorial, I installed the SAS Foundation 9.4 along with the SAS/ACCESS interface to ODBC
+Now that we have a working connection to the database, it’s time to install the necessary SAS software.
+For this tutorial, we installed the SAS Foundation 9.4 along with the SAS/ACCESS interface to ODBC

 When you install SAS Foundation, you're prompted to provide an installation directory.
-I chose /SASHome.
-SAS then created a subdirectory called SASFoundation/9.4, which is where you'll find the SAS command that launches the product.
+We chose /SASHome.
+SAS then created a subdirectory called SASFoundation/9.4, which is where we'll find the SAS command that launches the product.
 If you're unable to locate the SAS installation, contact your SAS administrator for more details.

 Note: ensure that the environment variables previously set are still set when you execute the SAS application.

-Once SAS Foundation is launched, you can access its query capabilities by switching into the SAS Log window and choosing Tools -> Query:
+Once SAS Foundation is launched, access its query capabilities by switching into the SAS Log window and choosing Tools then Query:

 This launches the SAS: Query dialog.
-Once this is running, choose the Tools -> Switch Access Mode -> ODBC menu option:
+Once this is running, choose the Tools then Switch Access Mode then ODBC menu option:

-SAS now displays a dialog box where you can enter in the data source, username, and password details that you configured earlier.
+SAS now displays a dialog box where we can enter in the data source, username, and password details that we configured earlier.

-Once you press OK, SAS will attempt to connect, via the SAS/ACCESS interface to ODBC and the DataDirect driver to your source.
-If everything is configured correctly, you should see a list of all available tables.
-From here you can select the table (or tables) from the list.
-You can then select any columns you want to include in your query and then choose the Tools -> Run Query -> Run Immediate to launch your query.
-This will return results either to your SAS output window or to a web browser – depending on how you have your SAS Foundation configured.
+Once you press OK, SAS will attempt to connect, via the SAS/ACCESS interface to ODBC and the DataDirect driver to the source.
+If everything is configured correctly, you will see a list of all available tables.
+From here, select the table (or tables) from the list.
+Then select any columns you want to include in the query and choose Tools then Run Query then Run Immediate to launch the query.
+This will return results either to the SAS output window or to a web browser – depending on how you have your SAS Foundation configured.